-At Cooley DDS, we get a lot of questions about cosmetic dentistry.
+At Christopher Cooley DDS and Diane Flexsenhar DDS, we get a lot of questions about cosmetic dentistry.
 What exactly does the field entail, and what does it mean for the average person?
 The list of unknowns can be daunting for those curious about the field.
 To help assuage some of this confusion, we’ve compiled a list of the most frequently asked question along with our answers.
-Let’s get started, why don’t we?
+Let’s get started, why don?t we?

 Cosmetic dentistry is an area of dentistry focused on making aesthetic improvements to the mouth, teeth, and gums.
 Teeth whitening procedures are the most common manifestation of our work, but we also use veneers and gum reshaping techniques to provide the best smiles possible.

-Many general dentists provide some cosmetic procedures, such as in-office teeth whitening procedures, but fewer practices offer as many options as Cooley DDS.
-If you’re considering cosmetic dentistry for yourself, it’s best to visit a practice specializing in the field to learn about the many treatment options available.
+Many general dentists provide some cosmetic procedures, such as in-office teeth whitening procedures, but fewer practices offer as many options as Christopher Cooley DDS and Diane Flexsenhar DDS.
+If you’re reconsidering cosmetic dentistry for yourself, it’s best to visit a practice specializing in the field to learn about the many treatment options available.

-The techniques we use at Cooley DDS are employed with one goal in mind: boosting the patient’s self-esteem.
+The techniques we use at Christopher Cooley DDS and Diane Flexsenhar DDS are employed with one goal in mind: boosting the patient?s self-esteem.
 Yellowed, chipped, and otherwise unsatisfactory teeth can all be treated in one way or another.

 It’s possible to have an allergic reaction to some teeth whitening solutions, but those provided by our practice are extremely safe.
 Your dentist will advise you on which treatments are safe for you!

 Traditionally, gummy smiles are treated with a simple procedure using a small metal blade.
-At Cooley DDS, we use a state-of-the art laser treatment that cauterizes the gum as it goes along.
+At Christopher Cooley DDS and Diane Flexsenhar DDS, we use a state-of-the-art laser treatment that cauterizes the gum as it goes along.
 This means the patient will experience little to no bleeding after the procedure, as well as shorter healing times.

 This depends on both your insurance plan and the procedure.
 Many procedures are substantially covered under many plans, while others are almost never.
-Once you’ve decided on a treatment along with your dentist, you’ll go over insurance coverage and payment plans in detail.
-At Cooley DDS, we do whatever we can to make sure payments work for you, not against you.
-Everyone deserves to be proud of their smile!
+Once you? ve decided on treatment along with your dentist, you?ll, go over insurance coverage and payment plans in detail.
+At Christopher Cooley DDS and Diane Flexsenhar DDS, we do whatever we can to make sure payments work for you, not against you.
+Everyone deserves to be proud of their smiles!

 If a cosmetic dentist does quality work, he or she won’t be afraid to show potential patients.
-Check the dentist’s website for a before-and-after gallery, or simply ask in person to see photos of results.
-If the doctor doesn’t seem too welcoming to the idea, it might be a good idea to consider treatment elsewhere.
+Check the dentist?s website for a before-and-after gallery, or simply ask in-person to see photos of results.
+If the doctor does?t seem too welcoming to the idea, it might be a good idea to consider treatment elsewhere.

 To see the results we’ve provided, click here for our smile gallery!